Guidelines to Joining us in Community Life

-- Join us in offering service to the Buddha, Dharma, Sangha and sentient beings by helping with meal prep, cleaning, and Abbey projects according to your ability
+We’ll invite you to join us in offering service to the Buddha, Dharma, Sangha and sentient beings.
+Service varies by day but can include helping with meal prep, cleaning, forest work, and Abbey projects according to your ability.

 While staying at the Abbey, all guests must agree to observe the Buddha’s five ethical guidelines for laypeople.
 They help us to calm our minds and live in harmony with all beings: